mrpejker/cardano-e2e-example/doc/endpoints-spec.md

 ### **Start**

-The start operation starts a new escrow with the required parameters, hitting the <code>Start</code> endpoint.<br>
-The **StartParams** is a JSON that holds all the necessary information to start a new Escrow.
-This JSON goes in the body of the request.
+The <code>start</code> endpoint creates a new escrow from the information given on the body of the call, with the following format.
+The <code>StartParams</code> JSON should be:

  ```
 {